 Life With Kadie & A Story About A Girl

 Hello!
 Welcome to Life With Kadie.
-I’m Kadie a millennial woman living in Nova Scotia, Canada.
 This a personal blog about lifestyle, chronic illness and mental health.
+I was born in 1980 making me a unique part of two generations, Generation X and the Millennials or Gen Y. I identify with both and neither.
 I am married to the love of my life Edward (aka Eddie) pictured below with me on our wedding day and we have 2 beautiful cats.
 A handsome big man named Max pictured below and a handsome little boy named Mango pictured with me above (13 weeks at the time this picture was taken last week).
 I started blogging in the early 2000’s on my blog A Story About A Girl.

 You can head over there for older posts if you want.
 I decided recently I needed a bit of a change and after purchasing this domain as a lifestyle, chronic illness and mental health blog I decided to combine them down into one blog as I don’t have time to keep up with both.
 My aim with this blog is mostly to write about how chronic illness and mental health issues affect everyday life and also look at ways to adapt and overcome obstacles related to both.

 Over the years I have been diagnosed with many chronic illnesses including Fibromyalgia, IBS, Chronic Fatigue Syndrome, Type 2 Diabetes, Migraines, Chronic Idiopathic Urticaria and Dermatographia as well as Asthma.
 I am also in the process of being diagnosed possibly with POTS (Postural Orthostatic Tachycardia Syndrome) or some sort of Dysautonomia.